 - Important + urgent: do this ASAP (deadlines, problems, crises)

-- Important + urgent: plan this in (relationships, planning, recreation)
+- Important + not urgent: plan this in (relationships, planning, recreation)

-- Important + urgent: delegate this (interruptions, useless meetings)
+- Not important + urgent: delegate this (interruptions, useless meetings)

-- Important + urgent: don’t do these (trivial matters, time wasting)
+- Not important + not urgent: don’t do these (trivial matters, time wasting)

 Personally I categorize my tasks during the day and do them based on Eisenhower’s prioritization.